Compare Google Fiber internet to the competition

 Is Google Fiber faster than cable internet?

 Google Fiber, and other fiber-optic internet providers, offer up to 8 Gbps download and equal upload speeds that aren’t impacted by the number of simultaneous users.
 In contrast, cable internet can reach download speeds as high as 1,000 Mbps (1Gbps), but its upload speeds are typically half or less than that.
-Also, cable internet speed is affected by everyone else in your neighborhood using it at the same time.
+Also, cable internet speed is heavily affected by everyone else in your neighborhood using it at the same time.

 What is Google Fiber Webpass?